Mġarr ix-Xini Tower

 Mġarr ix-Xini Tower (Torri ta' Mġarr ix-Xini) is the largest of the coastal watchtowers that the Knights of Malta erected on the island of Gozo.
 It watches over the entrance to the bay of Mġarr ix-Xini, limits of Għajnsielem, which lies on Gozo's south-west coast.

 It was completed in 1661, and its design is similar to the De Redin towers that were commissioned by Grand Master Martin de Redin.
-Recently, Wirt Għawdex, a heritage NGO, restored the tower.
-It is now open to the public.
+Wirt Għawdex, a heritage NGO, has restored the tower.
+It is open to the public.

 It is one of four surviving coastal watchtowers on Gozo, with the others being Xlendi Tower, Dwejra Tower, and Isopu Tower.
+The Garzes and Marsalforn towers were destroyed in the 18th and 19th centuries.

 History

 Mġarr ix-Xini Tower was completed by June 1661, to a plan by Mederico Blondel.
 It cost an estimated 857 scudi, which were financed by the Università of Gozo.
 The design is similar to the De Redin towers on mainland Malta, having a square plan with two floors.
 However, the design differed since its entrance was approached by a flight of steps and a drawbridge, unlike the other towers which had a retractable ladder.

 The tower has Santa Cecilia Tower (built 1613) and Saint Mary's Tower (built 1618) in its line of sight.
 It was originally manned by a castellan and a bombardier, but was no longer permanently manned by 1785 since the Ottoman threat had receded.
 It was rearmed with two 6-pounder iron guns in 1792.